Lately, I haven’t been able to write.

 When I started this blog, I dove in blindly.
 I wasn’t tech savvy.
 I didn’t have a decent camera.

-I was going trials with my health.
+I was going through trials with my health.
 Hurting.
 Scared.
 You name it.
 So I just started writing.
 Mainly, I was desperate to find hope again.

 It sounds selfish when I think about it now, because this journey has taught me, it’s not only about me.